LexaTRex/luca_webserver/README.md

 - node and yarn (use nvm to switch between versions)
 - docker
+- cfssl (on macos install via `brew install cfssl`)
-- Git LFS (To enable Git LFS, install it via `brew install git-lfs` and enable it once globally with `git lfs install`.)
+- Git LFS (on macos install via `brew install git-lfs`)

+Run `yarn && yarn prepare` once in the root directoy to init git lfs, install git hooks and generate local development certificates.

 ### Building

-Then build containers with `yarn dev build`.
+Build containers with `yarn dev build`.
 You need to do this again when dependencies of a service change.

 ### Running